Updated on August 31, 2015.

 Time: 15 minutes

 Machine translations, such as Google Translate are increasing in popularity as they have continuously improved in accuracy.
 Google for example uses statistical machine translation which uses an evolutionary method for translation by drawing on a large database of existing accurate translations.
-Many companies use machine translation when they know they have only a small Spanish seeking audience, and that the cost of professional translation outweighs the potential benefit.
+Many companies use machine translation when they know they have only a small Spanish seeking audience, and when the cost of professional translation outweighs the potential benefit.
 Add to that that the implementation of Google Translate is quick and painless.
-All that is required is adding a few lines of code to your site and you have a complete Spanish version (as well as other languages).
+All that is required is adding a few lines of code to your site and you will have a complete Spanish version (as well as other languages).

 So what are the drawbacks of using machine translation?
-Most students will tell you that using Google Translate to finish one’s Spanish homework often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
+Most students will tell you that using Google Translate to finish one’s Spanish assignments often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
 While great in many instances, machine translation is still not (and may never be) perfect.
 If your content needs to be close, but not bulletproof then Google Translate is a good option for you.

 Option 2 – Straight Translation